thegleb/CarND-Advanced-Lane-Lines/writeup.md

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+Undistorted straight line road image before warping
-![Filter image before warping][image9]
+![Image before warping][image9]

+The above image after warping to a top-down perspective
-![Filter image transformed into a top-down perspective][image10]
+![Image transformed into a top-down perspective][image10]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I took a pretty naive lane-line pixel finding approach in the `find_and_update_lane_lines()` method.
 Essentially on the first run I do a sliding window search (minimum threshold of 100 pixels to move the next window over), and on subsequent runs I iterate over the previously found line and find pixels within a certain margin of the existing line.

-In the rare case that we were not able to find something like a polynomial, we reset the search back to a sliding window search.
+In the rare case that we were not able to any points we can turn into a polynomial, we reset the search back to a sliding window search.
 In my experience we don't really trigger the fallback (we are able to find the lane lines just fine after the first frame) so the test video did not require additional tuning here.

 Here is an example picture demonstrating debugger output of the sliding window search (I did not implement debug output for the second type of search):